 Logo

 Received a "Potential Private Retirement Benefit" letter from U.S. Social Security?
-It shows your last transaction ("Year Reported.")
-Look up the "Type of Benefit" and "Payment Frequency" codes on the back.
-Who to contact: "Potential Benefit" letter
+How to decode and who to contact: "Potential Benefit" letter

 HP's official financial Q and A about several acquisitions: